My AI usage policy

 I’m not a luddite, though.
 I believe most tech tools, even AI in its still-nascent stage, have potential value.

-Where I May Use AI
+Where I do use AI

 • Research starting point.
 I occasionally leverage Gemini or Claude to surface basic information about a topic.
 However, I triple-check any “facts” it gives me, because…you know…hallucinations.

-Where I Never Use AI
+Where I never use AI

 • Writing.
 I pride myself on my writing skills.
 I’ve honed my craft over decades of practice.
 To turn over that responsibility to an LLM with no soul is not something I will ever do.
 Every single piece of content you get from me is 100% my own.
 That includes headlines, sub-heads, body copy, etc.